 Water Hygiene Guidance

-When managing Legionella and other waterborne pathogens we must keep concise, accurate records of all our activities.
+When managing Legionella and other waterborne pathogens we must keep concise, accurate water safety records of all our activities.
 HSG274 Part 2 sections 24 – 26 and HTM04-01 Part B Para 6.74 – 6.79 refers to record keeping and data management.

 Businesses with five or more employees are required to keep records of any significant findings from a risk assessment including any identified Legionella risks and the steps taken to prevent or control them.
 Records must be retained for the period they remain current and for at least two years afterward, except for records kept for monitoring and inspection, which should be kept for at least five years.